techidaily/site-tech-recovery/source/_posts/easy-steps-to-fresh-start-resetting-your-hp-laptop-back-to-its-original-settings.md

  If you prefer more details about your IP address, you can use a third-party tool, such as **[Nord IP Address Lookup](https://r.brandreward.com/?key=c843bd9262a7db4767485d787d9c2653&url=https%3A%2F%2Fnordvpn.com%2Fip-lookup%2F&id=supereasy92961&id=supereasy92961)**  (it’s completely free).
 It can provide detailed information associated with your IP address, including your country, region, postcode, and city.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GU08CQVsZz0?si=V-SvPfzRsQysMS0e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 3\.
 Find Your Local IP Address using Command Prompt

  1) On your keyboard, press the**Windows logo** key and**R** at the same time.